jaketae/wordwise/README.md

 ## How it Works

 Using spaCy, the `Extractor` object generates n-gram candidate noun phrases from the provided block of text.
 By default, it only considers uni-grams or bi-grams, since only rarely are keywords go beyond three words.
 Then, using a BERT model, it generates contextual embeddings for both the provided text and the n-gram keywords.
 Using cosine similarity as a distance function, it extracts the `top_k` candidate keywords that are most similar to the embedding of the inputted text.

 For a more detailed write-up, please refer to my blog post [here](https://jaketae.github.io/study/keyword-extraction/).

-## Work in Progress

-WordWise will soon integrate abstractions for zero-shot text classification to generate even more reliable, semantically intact keywords that accurately capture the meaning of text.
-For more information, refer to [this blog post](https://jaketae.github.io/study/zero-shot-classification/).

 ## Credit

 WordWise was largely inspired by [KeyBERT](https://github.com/MaartenGr/KeyBERT), a library that similarly uses sentence embeddings for keyword extraction.
 WordWise also relies on NLP libraries, such as [spaCy](https://spacy.io) and [HuggingFace transformers](https://huggingface.co/transformers/), without which its development would not have been possible.

 ## License